 Now you are the body of Christ, and each one of you is a part of it. (vs 27)

-The body of Christ is more than just a philosophical concept.
-The body of Christ is only realized when each part is functioning as God designed it to.
+The body of Christ is more than just a philosophical concept, it is designed by God to be a living, functioning thing.
+But this design becomes reality only when each part is active and operating as God intended it to.
 New Testament scripture teaches that the greatest source of ministry to the body of Christ, is the body of Christ.

 What then shall we say, brothers?
 When you come together, everyone has a hymn, or a word of instruction, a revelation, a tongue or an interpretation.
 All of these must be done for the strengthening of the church.
 (1 Cor 14:26)